-I celebrated the one year of Hollywood Kitchen videos by returning to the topic of the first episode!
+I celebrated the one year anniversary of Hollywood Kitchen videos with a return to Ann Dvorak.

 Ann Dvorak was an actress whose career spanned 1929 - 1952.
 She is best remembered for her work in the pre-code era in the films "Scarface" and "Three on a Match".